Photo by Elise Giordano

 In 2013, Jeff finished his tome, Skagway: City of the New Century, a historical reader with many articles written by himself.
 A revised and expanded paperback edition will hit the streets in spring 2019.
 He still writes an occasional column for the newspaper, “Under the Boardwalk,” and one of his pieces won the Humor Award from the Alaska Press Club in 2017.

-Jeff is now semi-retired but still raising a family.
+Jeff is now semi-retired.
 Before selling the paper, Jeff and his wife Dorothy embarked on restoring three old family homestead cabins on West Creek in Dyea for the Alderworks Alaska Writers and Artists Retreat.
 They have been hosting summer residencies there since 2016.
 Their vision for Alderworks meshed beautifully with the “Alaska Literary Renaissance,” of which North Words has played a significant role.
 Jeff jumped at the chance to help his friends Buckwheat and Dan get this symposium going in 2010, and also supports regional arts projects and scholarships through the Margaret Frans Brady Fund, in honor of his mother.